creativeprojects/resticprofile/docs/content/schedules/configuration.md

 {{< /tabs >}}

-### schedule-permission
+## schedule-permission

 `schedule-permission` accepts three parameters: `system`, `user`, or `user_logged_on`:

 * `system`: Access system or protected files.
 Run resticprofile with `sudo` on Unix and with elevated prompt on Windows.
 On Windows, resticprofile will automatically request elevated permissions if needed.

 * `user`: Run the backup using current user permissions.
 Suitable for saving documents or files within your profile. **This mode runs even when the user is not logged on**.
 It will ask for your user password on Windows.
+It needs root permission (via sudo) when using `systemd`.

 * `user_logged_on`: **Not for crond** - Provides the same permissions as `user`, but runs only when the user is logged on.
 On Windows, it does not ask for your user password.

 * *empty*: resticprofile will guess based on how it was started (with sudo or as a normal user).
 The fallback is `system` on Windows and `user_logged_in` on other platforms.

-#### Changing schedule-permission
+### Changing schedule-permission

 To change the permission of a schedule, unschedule the profile first.

 Follow this order:

-- Unschedule the job first.
-Resticprofile does not track how your profile was installed, so you must remove the schedule first.
+- Unschedule the job first (before updating the permission in the configuration)
 - Change your permission (user to system, or system to user).
 - Schedule your updated profile.

-### schedule-lock-mode
+## schedule-lock-mode

 `schedule-lock-mode` accepts 3 values:
 - `default`: Waits for the duration set in `schedule-lock-wait` before failing a schedule.
 Acts like `fail` if `schedule-lock-wait` is "0" or not specified.
 - `fail`: Any lock failure immediately aborts the schedule.
 - `ignore`: Skips resticprofile locks.
 Restic locks are not skipped and can abort the schedule.

-### schedule-lock-wait
+## schedule-lock-wait

 Sets the wait time for a resticprofile and restic lock to become available.
 Used only when `schedule-lock-mode` is unset or `default`.

-### schedule-log
+## schedule-log

 `schedule-log` can be used in two ways:
 - Redirect all output from resticprofile **and restic** to a file.
 The parameter should point to a file (`/path/to/file`).